pygame/pygame/docs/reST/ref/bufferproxy.rst

    | :sl:`pygame object to export a surface buffer through an array protocol`
    | :sg:`BufferProxy(<parent>) -> BufferProxy`

-   :class:`BufferProxy` is a Pygame support type, designed as the return value of the :meth:`Surface.get_buffer` and :meth:`Surface.get_view` methods.
+   :class:`BufferProxy` is a pygame support type, designed as the return value of the :meth:`Surface.get_buffer` and :meth:`Surface.get_view` methods.
    For all Python versions a :class:`BufferProxy` object exports a C struct and Python level array interface on behalf of its parent object's buffer.
    For CPython 2.6 and later a new buffer interface is also exported.
-   In Pygame, :class:`BufferProxy` is key to implementing the :mod:`pygame.surfarray` module.
+   In pygame, :class:`BufferProxy` is key to implementing the :mod:`pygame.surfarray` module.

    :class:`BufferProxy` instances can be created directly from Python code,